 - The landlord or property manager's signature

-Note the condition of the rental unit before you move in.
+Note the condition of the rental unit before moving in.
 Take photographs where necessary, document any issues, and have the landlord sign off.
 That way, the landlord cannot charge you for damage that existed before your lease.
-When it comes time to reclaim your deposit (or what's left of it), make sure the landlord gives you an itemized list of damages and written estimates.

 Learn About Rent and Security Deposits

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help